therynamo/test-functions/README.md

 Testing
 ===

 You can use the [functions-emulator](https://github.com/GoogleCloudPlatform/cloud-functions-emulator) to run any of the functions locally prior to deploying your function.
-You can install this globally if you choose, though basic functionality is covered in the npm scripts.
+Basic functionality of the emulator is included in the npm scripts so you don't have to install it globally.

 1) `npm start`, to start up the emulator
 2) `npm run deploy -- <functionName> --<flags>`, to deploy your function locally